inventables/x-carve-instructions/1000mm/step8/index.md

 <p>
 Each step also begins with a bill of materials (BOM) that details the necessary components to complete the step.
 Please review the full bill of materials, listed below, before getting started.
 Few things are more frustrating than being partway through a build and suddenly discovering something is missing.</p>

 <p>Click the black bar below to reveal the BOM and make sure you received everything.
+Note that the <strong>FRONT AND BACK PANELS</strong> are located in the styrofoam inserts.
 If any parts are missing, please contact us at help @ inventables.com for replacements.</p>

 <div class="bom">
 	<div class="panel-group" id="model-accordion" role="tablist" aria-multiselectable="true">